OsharaShaveen/BANDICAM-CRACK/README.md

 6. After that right-click the copied keymaker and then select the "Run as administrator".

-7. Then fill the field by entering any gmail (eg:- abcd@gmail.com).
+7. Then fill the field by entering any gmail address (eg:- abcd@gmail.com).
 Then click the Register Application button.

 8. Now you can see the registered Bandicam application.